bengin34/18-voice-todo-app/README.md

 ## Project title
-The Voice based todo App with ALAN AI
+## Voi TODO

 ## Motivation
+This is the voice based todo App with ALAN AI
 It is an example of how React , Firebase, Firestore Database and ALAN AI works.
 <br>
 App enables to user with voice command to create todos.